-be used to demonstrate compliance, the owner or operator must submit an application for an equivalency determination.
-(See 40 CFR 63.325 for instructions) Unless an approval is first obtained, the use of an alternative equipment or procedure other than the specified requirements, is not acceptable for compliance demonstration.
+Unless an approval is first obtained, the use of an alternative equipment or procedure other than the specified determination.
+(See 40 CFR 63.325 for instructions) be used to demonstrate compliance, the owner or operator must submit an application for an equivalency requirements, is not acceptable for compliance demonstration.
 If alternative equipment or procedures are to updated compliance report shall be submitted on or before the 30th day following the changes machine(s) are added or replacements made to previously reported number of dry cleaning systems.
 The owner or operator is required to submit an updated compliance report to Illinois EPA when dry cleaning